programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 2. The default scale is also counterintuitive, because shorter distances are represented by a darker blue, not lighter (which we would expect).

 In this example, again, using a scale will provide the tools to correct these defaults and create visualizations that more accurately and effectively communicate the underlying data.
 To represent a continuous variable, gradient – or 'continuous' – color scales assign colors to values based on a smooth transition between hues or shades.
 This allows for an accurate representation of the continuous variable, as the gradual color change corresponds to the change in the variable's value.
-Using a gradient scale, we can visualize the distribution of values and identify patterns or trends in the data.
+Using a gradient scale, you can visualize the distribution of values and identify patterns or trends in the data.

 There are [several methods for creating gradient scales in ggplot2](http://ggplot2.tidyverse.org/reference/scale_gradient.html).
 For our purpose, we will use the `scale_colour_gradient()` function.
 This allows you to assign specific colors to the minimum and maximum values of the continuous variable. ggplot2 then automatically interpolates the colors for the intermediate values based on the chosen gradient.

 You can work with the `p2` object created earlier and use the `+` operator to modify it.
 You've already mapped the `dist` variable (distance between cities) to the color aesthetic using `color = dist` inside the `aes()` function.
 Now, add the `scale_colour_gradient()` function to customize the color gradient.
-In the code below, you set the color for the lowest value of the `dist` variable to white and the highest value to dark red.
+In the code below, you set the color for the lowest value of the `dist` variable to white and the highest value to red.
 This means lighter shades of red will represent shorter distances, while darker shades represent longer distances.

 ```